Corciano: History

 As Perugia extended its control, the seat of power shifted to the Palazzo of the Capitano del Popolo, representative of Perugia.
 The present Palazzo Municipale is the former seat of the signori of Corciano, the dukes of the noble family of Perugia, the Della Corgna, who constructed it in the sixteenth century as their rule over the formerly free commune was consolidated.
 Corciano remained part of the Papal States until the plebiscite of 1860 joined it to the Kingdom of Italy.

 Demographic evolution

+Ethnicities and foreign minorities

+As of December 31, 2024 there were 2006 foreign residents in the municipality, or 9.3% of the population.

+The largest foreign community is that from Romania with 21.3% of all foreigners present in the country, followed by Albania and Ecuador.